 The Good City: Urban Transformation, Comparison and Value

-The central focus of this conference will be on how scholars and policy makers can talk across cities and times (past, present and future) in normative but non-homogenizing ways.
-We therefore structure sessions to address the relationship between desirable values in urbanization and co-existing diverse themes (whether based in reality or perception) of the city.
-This approach embraces new efforts to quantify cities and catalogue comparative indicators for global urbanism, while also being critical of the dangers in setting universal standards.
-When pairing together desirable values for setting goals for urban futures with different themes for structuring urban comparison – documenting and narrating such values across time and space – we aim to account for multiple appropriate forms of urban life as well as universal aspirations for every context: what should your city be and become?
+The central focus of this conference was on how scholars and policy makers can talk across cities and times (past, present and future) in normative but non-homogenizing ways.
+We therefore structured sessions to address the relationship between desirable values in urbanization and co-existing diverse themes (whether based in reality or perception) of the city.
+This approach embraced new efforts to quantify cities and catalogue comparative indicators for global urbanism, while also being critical of the dangers in setting universal standards.
+When pairing together desirable values for setting goals for urban futures with different themes for structuring urban comparison – documenting and narrating such values across time and space – we aimed to account for multiple appropriate forms of urban life as well as universal aspirations for every context: what should your city be and become?
 Based on what principles and priorities?
 How can these principles and priorities be shared with other cities to set tailor-made goals and paths to meet those goals?